Minimal Terracini loci in projective spaces: Rational normal curves

 Now assume $n=2$ and $x= d+1$.
 We have $h^0(\Ii _{2S}(d))\ge \binom{d+2}2-3 (d+1)>0$, for $d\ge5$.
 If $d=4$ and $x=5$, then $h^0(\Ii _{2S}(4))\ge h^0(\Ii _{2A}(4))=1$, again by the Alexander-Hirschowitz theorem.
 Hence $S \in \TT(n,d;x)$ for $n=2$ and $d\ge4$.

-In order to complete the proof of (iii) we need to prove the minimality, and this follows by Lemma \ref{a9.00}. \end{proof} \begin{remark} Recall that by Theorem \ref{ai0} we know that $\TT(2,3;x)=\emptyset$ for all $x>0$.
-Moreover in the proof of Lemma \ref{ooo3} we have seen that $x\ge 5$ in $\PP^3$ points are not Terracini if they are in linearly general position.
-Hence if $S$ is a collection of $x\ge 5$ points on a rational normal cubic we have $S\not\in\TT(3,3;5)$. \end{remark}
+In order to complete the proof of (iii) we need to prove the minimality of $S$, and this follows by Lemma \ref{a9.00}. \end{proof}

+\begin{remark} Recall that by Theorem \ref{ai0} we know that $\TT(2,3;x)=\emptyset$ for all $x>0$.
+Moreover in the proof of Lemma \ref{ooo3}, we have seen that {a set of} $x\ge 5$ {points in linearly general position in} $\PP^3$ is not Terracini.
+Hence if $S$ is a collection of $x\ge 5$ points on a rational normal cubic {curve} we have $S\not\in\TT(3,3;5)$. \end{remark}